Haysk/Transcendence/README.md

 ## Overview
 - library / framework with last stable version.

-- Compatible with the latest up to date version of Chrome, FireFox and Safari
+- Compatible with the latest up to date version of Chrome, FireFox

 - Single-page application.